Grazer Burg (Graz Castle), Graz

 Graz Introduction Walking Tour

 There were settlements in the Graz area as early as the end of the Copper Age.
-However, Graz, as Graz, did not truly emerge until the 12th century.
+However, Graz, did not truly emerge until the 12th century.
 The Babenberg dukes swapped hegemony over the area until Otakar III built the Hauptplatz, the main square of the city in 1160.

 Tour Duration: 2 Hour(s)